smaurice101/readthedocs/docs/source/tmlbuilds.rst

    You can separate multiple **keyattribute**, and **keyprocesstype** with a comma.

    This way of using processed data with privateGPT for further analysis, offers a tremendously powerful way to leverage GenAI technology with real-time data streams at no cost: since all API calls are done to the privateGPT container that is running locally.
 Also, no data are sent outside your environment, this further makes this solution very secure giving you 100% data control.

+Using Qdrant VectorDB for Local Document Analysis
+"""""""""""""""""""""""""""""""""""""

+Users can search local documents to cross-reference the Identifier field in the :ref:`privateGPT Processing Explanation`

+TML, PrivateGPT and Qdrant Example Scenarios:

+1. You can map local folders to the /rawdata folder and store your files (TEXT or PDF) as subfolders.
+ a.
+For example: docfolder='mylog1,mylog2', these two folders would be subfolders in the local folder mapped to /rawdata
+  i.
+The contents of these folders would be ingested into Qdrant Vector DB
+2. These folder will automatically rel-loaded every **docfolderingestinterval** seconds.
+   For example, if you want to analyse log files, then if **docfolderingestinterval=60**, these folders will be ingested every 60 seconds
+3. If **useidentifierinprompt** is 1, then TML will add the **Identifier** as part of the prompt.
+For example, if you are analysing IP addresses for anomalies, and compute an anomaly score, you can further complement this score by looking in to log files, to see if this IP address has authentication failures, which may indicate this IP address is a HACKING attempt.

 STEP 10: Create TML Solution Documentation: tml-system-step-10-documentation-dag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^